schlezes/vince-page/README.md

 <img width="1177" height="1041" alt="image" src="https://github.com/user-attachments/assets/02e0e8d9-7f02-409e-8244-0332c36b5d41" />

-If youo use VScode, then you would be able to evaluate the code as well as view the page render all in one place.
+If you use VScode, then you would be able to evaluate the code as well as view the page render all in one place.

 Thanks,